-Thanks to an apostate’s idea from the ExMuslim subreddit, a coalition of ExMuslims made up of content creators, organizations, infidels, murtads, blasphemers, and apostates from around the world are collectively launching an annual “ExMuslim Awareness Month” in December.
+Thanks to an apostate’s idea from the ExMuslim subreddit, a coalition of ExMuslims made up of content creators, activists, organizations, infidels, murtads, blasphemers, and apostates from around the world collectively launched the annual “ExMuslim Awareness Month” in December 2022.

 Get to know ExMuslims, learn more about our apostate lives, struggles, and experiences, and join us on our blasphemous journey out of Islam!

-What can ExMuslims and allies do during #ExMuslimAwarenessMonth?
+What can ExMuslims, allies and partners do during #ExMuslimAwarenessMonth?

 ExMuslims, especially in strict Muslim families and countries, please keep your safety in mind before you do any of the following.